AugustinaOkonkwo/Housing-in-Brasil/README.md

-# Housing-in-Mexico
+# Housing-in-Brasil
-In this project, I worked with a dataset with 21,000 properties for sale in Mexico through the real estate website Properati.com.
-The goal was to determine whether sale prices are influenced more by property size or location.
+In this project, I worked with a dataset of homes for sale in Brasil.
+The goal was to determine if there are regional differences in the real estate market.
+Also,I looked at southern Brazil to see if there is a relationship between home size and price.
+# Import Matplotlib, pandas, and plotly

 Some of the things I did in this project are: